Erica Wagner: Biography

 Erica Wagner was born in New York City in 1967.
 She grew up on the Upper West Side and went to the Brearley School.
-As a child she had epilepsy.

 She moved to Britain in the 1980s to continue her education, first at St Paul's Girls' School, then at Corpus Christi College, Cambridge (BA), and finally at the University of East Anglia (MA), where she was taught by Malcolm Bradbury and Rose Tremain.
 She holds an honorary doctorate from the University of East Anglia and is Goldsmiths Distinguished Writers' Centre Fellow, an appointment made in January 2022.

-She is the author of several books, including a collection of short stories, Gravity, Ariel's Gift: Ted Hughes, Sylvia Plath, and the Story of Birthday Letters, and the novel Seizure.
-Her latest book is a biography of Washington Roebling, the engineer who constructed the Brooklyn Bridge.
+She is a Fellow of the Royal Society of Literature.

+Her latest book is Mary and Mr Eliot: A Sort Of Love Story.
+Her other books include a collection of short stories, Gravity, Ariel's Gift: Ted Hughes, Sylvia Plath, and the Story of Birthday Letters, and the novel Seizure.
+She is the author of a biography of Washington Roebling, the engineer who constructed the Brooklyn Bridge.

 Wagner was literary editor of The Times between 1996 and June 2013.
 She reviews for The New York Times and many other publications, including the New Statesman (for which she is a contributing writer), the Economist, the Observer, the Financial Times.
 Wagner was selected to be one of the judges for the Man Booker Prize in both 2002 and 2014.
 She has judged many other literary prizes as well.
-She is Lead Editorial Innovator at Creatd, Inc.

-She lives in London with her husband, the writer Francis Gilbert, author of I'm a Teacher, Get Me Out of Here, Teacher on the Run and Yob Nation.
-They have a son, Theo.
+She is Editor-at-Large for Boundless, a magazine launched by Unbound.